Hesperian Health Guides

 Treat right away.
 Health workers know their community and whether the person who has come to get help for a STI is likely to return for more care.
 That will help them decide which treatment or treatments to start with.

 Treat partners.
-When a person finds out that he or she has a STI, other people they had sex with will need to get tested and treated.
+When you tell someone they have a STI, other people they had sex with will need to get tested and treated.
 If it is difficult for you to speak with former partners, health workers and STI programs can help contact the people so they get tested.
-If you can safely speak with former partners, insist that they avoid all sexual contact until they are tested, treated, and cured.
+If it is safe to speak with former partners, insist that they avoid all sexual contact until they are tested, treated, and cured.

-Treating pregnant women quickly prevents passing the infection and the problems it can cause to the baby.
+Treating during pregnancy and treating quickly prevents passing the infection and the problems it can cause to the baby.

 Preventive medicines for some STIs